HVAC Systems Buying Guide of 2024: Which is the Best?

 Most of us have seen a large gray or green box attached to the side of a home or business.

-These package units are often the least expensive version of a heat pump because all of the components are inside the enclosure and do not require additional connections to the home.
+These package units are often the least expensive heat pump version because all the components are inside the enclosure and do not require additional connections to the home.

-However, package units are generally used on either one story buildings or in conjunction with a split system, because the ductwork must connect directly to the enclosure.
+However, package units are generally used on one-story buildings or in conjunction with a split system because the ductwork must connect directly to the enclosure.

 Split System

-Split systems are typical on multiple story buildings, with the condenser residing outdoors and the air handler being located in a closet or attic space.
+Split systems are typical on multiple-story buildings, with the condenser residing outdoors and the air handler in a closet or attic space.

-This design usually costs more initially because additional connections must be made between the condenser and air handler, as well as the normal connections to a thermostat.
+This design costs more initially because additional connections must be made between the condenser and air handler and the usual links to a thermostat.

-These systems typically also require that the installer have more technical experience, because they will work with freon, a greenhouse gas.
+These systems typically require the installer to have more technical experience because they will work with freon, a greenhouse gas.

 Hybrid Split System (Gas and Electric)

-A hybrid split HVAC system uses both gas and electricity to heat and cool the air.
+A hybrid split HVAC system uses gas and electricity to heat and cool the air.

 These hybrid systems are generally, along with geothermal systems, more expensive to install.